CounterpartyXCP/Documentation/Developers/counterblock_API.md

 - **param params:** Array of function parameters.
 - **returns:** The method response from counterpartyd

 Relays a request to the counterpartyd server, with the given method and params, and returns the result.
-See the `counterpartyd API documentation <http://counterpartyd.readthedocs.org/en/latest/API.html>`_ for available methods.
+See the [API documentation](API.rst) for available methods.

 **record_btc_open_order(wallet_id, order_tx_hash)**